alex-crookes/havas-reddit/README.md

 - [X] Create the Entity / Domain model
 - [X] Created a Repo layer to manage accessing the data
 - [X] Create the View Model to expose the List Data
-- [ ] Implement the Home Screen (Old school Recycler/View Adapter)
+- [ ] Implement the Home Screen (Old school Recycler/View Adapter) will likely be injected into a Compose function
-- [ ] Implement the Details screen using Compose
+- [X] Implement the Details screen using Compose
 - [ ] Check and clean Dependencies